metrorailings/OwlBlog/content/posts/week-2-insights-1.md

 ## Vikings @ Cardinals

-Busted pass coverage on the opening drive leading to a touchdown on the second play.
+Busted pass coverage by the Cardinals on the opening drive leading to a touchdown on the second play for the Vikings.